-- Deep perineal pouch – A potential space between the pelvic floor superiorly, and the perineal membrane inferiorly.
-It contains part of the urethra and the external urethral sphincter, and the vaginal in the female.
+- Deep perineal pouch – a potential space between the deep fascia of the pelvic floor (superiorly) and the perineal membrane (inferiorly).
+It contains part of the urethra, external urethral sphincter, and the vaginal in the female.
 In males, it also contains the bulbourethral glands and the deep transverse perineal muscles.

-- Perineal membrane – A layer of tough fascia, which is perforated by the urethra and vagina.
-The role of the membrane is to provide attachment for the muscles of the superficial external genitalia, and to help support the pelvic viscera.
+- Perineal membrane – a layer of tough fascia, which is perforated by the urethra (and the vagina in the female).
+The role of the membrane is to provide attachment for the muscles of the external genitalia.

-- Superficial perineal pouch – A potential space between the perineal membrane superiorly, and the perineal fascia inferiorly.
+- Superficial perineal pouch – a potential space between the perineal membrane (superiorly) and the superficial perineal fascia (inferiorly).
 It contains the erectile tissues that form the penis and clitoris, and three muscles – the ischiocavernosus, bulbospongiosus and superficial transverse perineal muscles.
 The greater vestibular glands (Bartholin’s glands) are also located in the superficial perineal pouch.
 The pouch is bounded posteriorly to the perineal body.